 -Dr. Julian Hutchins, Primary Care Physician at Mercer Medicine

-Here, Dr. Hutchins answers some questions you may have about telemedicine (virtual appointments):
+Here, Dr. Hutchins answers some questions you may have about telehealth (virtual appointments):

 Q: Will my doctor have all the same information going into my visit that he/she would for an in-person visit?